Introduction

 5. Deliver market intelligence throughout the organization

-– It gets to the right stakeholders
+– Gets to the right stakeholders

-– It gets to them in a timely manner
+– Reaches them in a timely manner

-– It is easy to understand
+– Is easy to understand

 Doing all of this requires figuring out an appropriate delivery process.
 Doing this manually is labor-intensive and prone to faults, even if you use a CMS.
 Markets are highly-dynamic, and the number of insights you get each day, each week and each month can be overwhelming.
 Then there’s the question of turning them into daily insights as well as weekly, monthly, and/or quarterly reports for the stakeholders to understand the trends better.
 Finally, you need to send them to the right stakeholders.
 Not difficult, but laborious.